TheMrIron2/OR2006-music/README.md

 - Keep Your Heart (Remix)
 - Rush a Difficulty (Remix)

 You may customise your installation and replace the original or OutRun 2 versions instead.
-I have chosen to replace the remixed tracks where possible to ensure that the identity of OutRun 2 is not replaced, but you may choose to overwrite other versions so you can use them in arcade mode.
-Simply rename the files to match the regular versions, eg. "01_Splash_wave.ogg", "02_Magical_Sound_Shower.ogg"... etc
+I have chosen to replace the remixed tracks where possible to keep the identity of OutRun 2, but you may choose to overwrite other versions so you can use them in arcade mode.
+Just rename the files to match the regular versions, eg. "01_Splash_wave.flac", "02_Magical_Sound_Shower.flac"... etc

-The tracks are primarily designed to be faithful re-imaginings of the original tracks.
-Rush a Difficulty is a possible exception, as while it does closely stick to the feel of the original, the arrangement is mostly inspired by the OutRun 2006 remix and is functionally more of a modern remaster.

 ## Known Issues

-- No true loop.
-The tracks have been extended to cover a full OutRun run, but if playing for a longer duration (eg. 15-stage) you will notice the song fade out and restart after about 7 minutes.
 - The track previews before starting a race play the original tracks.
 This will be fixed later.

 ### Preview